Hormone Replacement for Women. Primer Part 2: Progesterone and Testosterone

 As was discussed in our previous post, hormone replacement therapy (HRT), treats more than hot flashes and night sweats, and it involves more than estrogen.
 However, estrogen is the foundational hormone to address the myriad manifestations of menopause and is available commercially in many forms, so we will start here.
 Individual goals and needs are the most important determinants of the “best” option for any woman.

-Hormone Replacement in Menopause: Not Just Estrogen and Not Just Patches
+Hormone Replacement in Menopause: Not Just Estrogen and Patches

 by Lael Luedtke, MD